ronmichel/koboldcpp-rocm/README.md

 ## Notes
 - Generation delay scales linearly with original prompt length.
 If OpenBLAS is enabled then prompt ingestion becomes about 2-3x faster.
 This is automatic on windows, but will require linking on OSX and Linux.
-- I have heard of someone claiming a false AV positive report.
-The exe is a simple pyinstaller bundle that includes the necessary python scripts and dlls to run.
-If this still concerns you, you might wish to rebuild everything from source code using the makefile, and you can rebuild the exe yourself with pyinstaller by using `make_pyinstaller.bat`